affinidi/reference-api-dsep-jobs-bpp/README.md

 > docker-compose - f < docker-compose-local.yml file location > up -d

-> If you do not want to build the images and use the avaialable images to runthe setup, use the default docker compose file https://github.com/sanjay95/reference_DSEP_BPP/blob/main/docker-compose.yml to start the containers
+> If you do not want to build the images and use the available images to run the setup, use the default docker compose file https://github.com/sanjay95/reference_DSEP_BPP/blob/main/docker-compose.yml to start the containers